 Throughout history, tribes of the Southwest have adapted to their environment.
 Although, today they face unique challenges linked to climate change, their deep connection to the natural environment that defines their livelihoods, cultural identity, and ceremonial practices keep them rooted in the systems that allow them to be resilient in the time of crises.
 Changes to water systems, landscapes, and ecosystems, in combination with socio-economic and political factors, amplify tribal vulnerabilities to climate change.

-Anissa McKenna is the Southwest CASC Tribal Climate Resilience Liaison and works for the American Indian Higher Education Consortium (AIHEC).
-Learn more and contact Anissa by visiting her page through this link!
+Cynthia Naha is the Southwest CASC Senior Tribal Climate Resilience Liaison and is supported by SW CASC Assistant Tribal Climate Resilience Liaison, Anissa McKenna.
+Cynthia and Anissa work jointly for the Southwest CASC and the American Indian Higher Education Consortium (AIHEC).
+Learn more and contact Cynthia or Anissa by visiting our Tribal Liaison page!